Consent Preferences

 Step One - Set Up

-Put on around a liter of water in a large frying pan.
-The secret is to cook the pasta in a modest amount of water so the starch in the pasta water becomes more concentrated.
+Add approximately one liter of water to a large pot.
+The secret is to cook the pasta in a modest amount of water, allowing the starch in the pasta to become more concentrated.
 Put another sauté pan on another burner.
 The two pots should be close together.
 Get a ladle and a pasta lifter or pair of tongs.
 Grind around a teaspoon of pepper in a pepper mill or a mortar and pestle.
 Grate your cheese very finely and keep it near the burner.

 Step Two - Cook Pasta and Toast and Sauce Peppercorns

-When your pasta water is boiling, but in your spaghetti, set a stopwatch timer.
+When your pasta water is boiling, set a stopwatch timer for your spaghetti.
 Turn on the second burner to medium and toast the pepper until it starts giving off an aroma.
 Put a ladle of pasta water from the pasta pot into the pepper sauté pan.
 Stir the pepper mixture and wait for the water to become thick and start making a sauce.
 Add another ladle of pasta water as the water evaporates, but keep at a low simmer.
 Continue stirring.

 Step Three - Add Cooked Pasta to Peppercorns

-Cook your pasta until it is al dente—around 9 minutes for the type of pasta I'm using.
+Cook your pasta until it is al dente, which typically takes around 9 minutes for the type of pasta I'm using.
 If in doubt, undercook rather than overcook.
-The package of the pasta you are using should give a time for al dente.
+The package of pasta you are using should indicate a cooking time for al dente.
 When the time is up, use tongs or a pasta fork to scoop up the pasta and put it in the pan with the pepper.
-It's okay if pasta water transfers with the pasta water.
+It's okay if the pasta water transfers with the pasta.
 Turn off your pasta water.

 Step Four - Stir in Pasta Water